It's a TRAP! Task-Redirecting Agent Persuasion Benchmark for Web Agents: Related work

-TRAP extends this line of work.
-Rather than introducing more tasks, we introduce a five-dimensional modular attack space (human persuasion principle, llm manipulation method, interaction vector, injection location and contextual tailoring) evaluated on realistic website clones, with a one-click success metric.
-This isolates the critical decision point while enabling fine-grained analysis of how specific design choices shape agent failure.
-One-click is sufficient to redirect the agent to a platform managed by the adversary, where the attack can be continued.
-Prior work has demonstrated that prompt injections can be executed successfully across multiple channels.
-TRAP systematises these insights into a controllable evaluation framework, showing not just that agents fail, but how vulnerability shifts as individual attack components are varied.
+TRAP extends this line of work by shifting the focus from adding tasks to structuring attacks.
+Rather than introducing additional environments, we define a five-dimensional modular attack space (human persuasion principle, LLM manipulation method, interaction vector, injection location, and contextual tailoring) evaluated on realistic website clones, together with a one-click success metric.
+Prior work \cite{aichberger2025attackingmultimodalosagents, foerster2026camelsusecomputerstoo} defines a “step” at the perception–generation level, where a single adversarial visual input induces a complete malicious program.
+In contrast, we define a step at the interaction boundary as a single agent action that transfers execution into attacker-controlled context.
+This isolates the critical decision point that enables downstream compromise, while allowing fine-grained analysis of how interface design and contextual framing shape agent failure.
+While prior work has shown that prompt injections can succeed across multiple channels, TRAP systematises these insights into a controllable evaluation framework, revealing not only that agents fail but also how vulnerability shifts as individual attack components are varied.